build-trust/ockam/demos/influxdb-telegraf/README.md

 ## Setup

-There's a script to setup the inital project (`influxdb-demo`) that our nodes will later register with:
+There's a script to setup the initial project (`influxdb-demo`) that our nodes will later register with:

 ```bash